jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 #### Local Stores as Part of Reactive Rendering

-On the other hand, there are `Store`s that handle data, that is only needed inside some limited, reactively rendered UI-portion and should exist only for same time as the surrounding `RenderContext` exists.
-Those kind of stores should always be properly destroyed, if the surrounding `RenderContext` gets destroyed by some re-rendering action.
+On the other hand, there are `Store`s that handle data which is only needed inside a limited, reactively rendered UI-portion and which should exist only while the surrounding `RenderContext` exists.
+Those kinds of stores should always be properly destroyed when the surrounding `RenderContext` gets destroyed by a re-rendering action.

-In order to achieve this behaviour, we can simply rely on the already *managed* `Job`-object of the surrounding `RenderContext` and pass that to the local store:
+In order to achieve this behaviour, we can simply rely on the already managed `Job`-object of the surrounding `RenderContext` and pass that to the local store:
 ```kotlin
 // some global store: